 It is the policy of the Law Review to evaluate all submissions anonymously, with respect both to the author's identity and the law school of origin.
 All submissions accepted for consideration by the Law Review are therefore "blinded" by the Editorial Manager before they are distributed to the reviewing editors.
 This means that all identifying information (names of the author(s), faculties, etc.) are removed from the body and footnotes of the paper.
 The cover page is replaced with a form cover that includes a reference name for the paper (a combination of letters and numbers) and the title of the submission.

-Once blinded, each submission is distributed to one of ten cell groups that make up the first line of review.
-The cell groups are as follows: constitutional law, corporate law, criminal law, environmental & energy law, intellectual property law, international law, law in context, legal theory, private law, and public law.
+Once blinded, each submission is distributed to one of eight Law Review cell groups that make up the first line of review.
+The cell groups are as follows: criminal & constitutional law, corporate law, environmental & energy law, intellectual property law, international law, legal theory, private law, and public law.
 The cell groups consist of law students at the University of Toronto Faculty of Law.
-Each cell group thoroughly reviews each submission assigned to it as a group and decides by way of vote whether or not to send a paper to the senior board for further consideration.
-Papers that are not passed on to the senior board are rejected at this step of the process.
+Each cell group thoroughly reviews each submission assigned and decides by way of vote whether or not to send a paper to the senior board for further consideration.
+Papers that are not passed on to the senior board are rejected at this stage of the process.

-The senior board makes the final decision as to whether or not to publish any given submission.
-While the cell groups advise the senior board by way of written and oral submissions for each passed-up paper, each member of the senior board individually reviews each paper passed up by the cell groups.
+The senior board makes the final decision whether or not to publish any given submission.
+While the cell groups advise the senior board by way of written and oral commentary for each paper, editors of the senior board individually review each paper voted as potentially publishable by the cell group members.
 In addition, senior readers (generally graduate students who have a research interest in the subject matter of the submission) are secured on an ad hoc basis to advise the board on the substantive merits of submissions.
 Based on the senior editors' individual determinations and the advice of the cell groups and senior readers, the senior board votes on whether or not to publish a paper.

-It is the policy of the Law Review to reserve the right to make editorial changes in manuscripts accepted for publication, including changes required to improve grammar, spelling, and clarity, and to ensure that the submission conforms to the Law Review style.
-Moreover, the Law Review reserves the right to refuse or withdraw acceptance from, or delay publication of, any manuscript.
+The Law Review reserves the right to make substantive changes to manuscripts accepted for publication, including changes to format and style to improve grammar, spelling, and clarity, and to ensure that the submission conforms to the Law Review style.
+Moreover, the Law Review reserves the right to refuse or withdraw acceptance from, or delay publication of, any manuscript for whatever reason.

 Once a submission has been accepted for publication, authors will have an opportunity to make a final set of changes before the production editing process begins.
-Authors should regard this submission as the final version of the paper.
-While it will be the responsibility of the author(s) to conduct further research (e.g., to correct citations) as required by the editors of the Law Review during this process, only minor changes in style and content will be accommodated after this point.
-The authors will then have one further opportunity to review page proofs and to correct typographical errors before publication.
+Authors should regard this version of the manuscript as the final version of the paper.
+While it will be the responsibility of the author(s) to conduct further research (e.g. to correct citations) as required by the editors of the Law Review, only minor changes in style and content will be accommodated once production begins.
+If substantive changes to the manuscript are required, the provisional acceptance for publication of the submission may be withdrawn or deferred for a subsequent issue.
+The authors will have one further opportunity to review typeset proofs and correct typographical errors before publication.